Unix Tutorial and Command Reference

 Deletes the named file(s).
 Options:

--i interactive — prompts whether you want to delete the file
+-f force, delete files without prompting -i interactive prompts whether you want to delete the file -R recursively delete all files in directories

 Creating Directories